Ransomware is nothing short of a cyber pestilence. Its financial impact in 2019 was estimated at at over $7.5 billion.

 Coordinating Effective IR

 Threats that are snagged by the first lines of defense are easy enough to block.
-However, once an endpoint is infected, IR needs be swift and precise.
+However, once an endpoint is infected, Incident Response (IR) needs be swift and precise.

 “An infected endpoint must be quarantined the moment C2 traffic is detected.”